Miyar House: Characters

+The filmmaker himself is the main character in the film.
+The film follows him as he makes his journey and as he convinces his father, uncle and aunt to make one last visit to Miyar, as the house gets dismantled.
+The filmmaker's extended family members are also prominent characters in the film as they remember the days and times when they used to visit Miyar.

 Editing

 For eight years the eight hour long rushes lay unused with the filmmaker.
 Ramchandra PN gathered himself to assemble the film in 2009 when he had an opportunity to do a teaching stint in Film and Television Institute of India in Pune, the school in which he himself had learned the art of making films.